raptisj/form-widget-editor/README.md

 ## Test
-This application has no tests written due to time limitation.
+This application has no tests written due to time limitations.

 ## Author
 John Rapits